8 Luxury Ski Wear Brands

 If you’re looking for luxury designer ski wear then you’re in luck.
 Skiing is a sport with VIP treatment at every turn.
 A new centrepiece ski jacket or a complete winter wardrobe?
 The brands above will enable you to create your own iconic style on the slopes.

-Choosing Your Luxury Ski Wear
+How To Choose Your Luxury Ski Wear

 Insulated or Shell Ski Jacket?

 The first thing you want to decide on is the insulation level of your ski jacket.
 This helps you pick out the rest of your ski wear including underlayers and an overall style.
 Generally, you can choose between a thicker insulated jacket or a waterproof outer shell.
 Opting for a ‘shell’ jacket means you’ll need to wear additional layers in mid-winter but maybe nice during warmer spring skiing days.

 Fully insulated ski jackets are warmer and need a fewer layer underneath but can lack versatility in changing weather.
 You’ll be nice and toasty on the coldest days though!
 There are two types of insulation - natural or synthetic.
 Natural down insulation is a little less bulky than synthetic padding and is generally considered a luxury option.
 You can still get a gorgeous fitted look with natural down insulation.

 Shell jackets also come in 2 varieties - soft and hard.
 Soft shell jackets use highly breathable materials which makes them easy to pack and great in warmer weather.
 Hard shell jackets offer superior waterproofing and windproof and as there is no insulation, they’re easy to pack.
 Many skiers now, opt for hard shell jackets with multiple thermal layers underneath to keep warm.
 It helps to add flexibility to your outfit depending on the weather!

 Waterproofing and Breathability